axr6077/axr6077/README.md

 - 👋 Hi, I’m Ayush
-- 👀 I’m a Computer Engineer/Applied Machine Intelligence Engineer interested in hardware/software optimization, embedded systems and astrophysics.
+- 👀 I’m a Computer Engineer/Applied Machine Intelligence Engineer interested in hardware/software optimization, embedded systems and automation-based astrophysics.
+- I like working on cars/motorcycles, run marathons and racket sports.
 - 📫 You can reach me at ayushrout96@gmail.com

 <!---